amazon-archives/skill-sample-nodejs-calendar-reader/README.md

 For this tutorial, we'll be working with the calendar from Stanford University.
 The user of this skill will be able to ask things like:

-   * "When is happening tonight?
+   * "What is happening tonight?
    * "What events are going on next Monday?"
    * "Tell me more about the second event."